npipkins/Excel_Project/README.md

 ![ ](images/BonusGoalStats.png)

-This table was created by using a pre-defined ranged and mulitple different formulas like countifs, lookups, algebraic equations, etc.
+This table was created by using a pre-defined range and mulitple different formulas like countifs, lookups, algebraic equations, etc.

 *  The line chart graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

+# Analysis